Keeping the Republic

 The American system is often referred to as the world's greatest democratic experiment.
 Our true global influence lies not just in power, but in being a consistent example of democratic ideals, free debate, and the peaceful transfer of power, which inspires democratic movements worldwide.

-DEMOCRACY IS RARE
+DEMOCRACY

 FULL